2027 Nigerian general election: Background

+INEC General Election Timetable

+On 13 February 2026, Independent National Electoral Commission formally issued the Notice of Election, marking the official start of the 2027 electoral process, in line with the Electoral Act 2026's requirement of at least 300 days' notice.
+INEC initially fixed 20 February 2027 for the presidential and National Assembly elections and 6 March 2027 for governorship and state assembly elections, under the now-repealed Electoral Act 2022.
+Following the enactment of the Electoral Act 2026, signed by President Tinubu on 18 February 2026, INEC revised the timetable, moving the presidential and National Assembly elections forward to 16 January 2027 and the governorship and state assembly elections to 6 February 2027.
+Under the revised schedule, party primaries were to be held between 23 April and 30 May 2026, with nomination forms for presidential and National Assembly candidates submitted between 27 June and 11 July 2026.
+Campaigns for the presidential and National Assembly elections were scheduled to run from 19 August 2026 to 15 January 2027, while governorship and state assembly campaigns were set for 9 September 2026 to 5 February 2027.

 Electoral system

 The President of Nigeria is elected using a modified two-round system with up to three rounds.
 To be elected in the first round, a candidate must receive a plurality of the votes and over 25% of the vote in at least 24 of the 36 states and the Federal Capital Territory.
 If no candidate passes this threshold, a second round will be held between the top candidate and the next candidate to have received a majority of votes in the highest number of states.
 In the second round, a candidate still must receive the most votes and over 25% of the vote in at least 24 of the 36 states and the Federal Capital Territory to be elected.
 If neither candidate passes this threshold, a third round will be held where just majority of the votes is required to be elected.

 The 109 members of the Senate are elected from 109 single-seat constituencies (three in each state and one for the Federal Capital Territory) by first-past-the-post voting.
 The 360 members of the House of Representatives are also elected by first-past-the-post voting in single-member constituencies.
+The Bimodal Voter Accreditation System will be used for the election results management system.